ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

    * [10 minutes to EarthCODE](./10%20minutes%20to%20EarthCODE.md) – A quick overview to get started fast
    * [Deep Dive into EarthCODE](./Deep%20Dive%20into%20EarthCODE.md) – Advanced features and in-depth guidance
-   * [Connecting External Platforms to EarthCODE](./Connecting%20External%20Platforms%20to%20EarthCODE.md) – Integration of tools into EarthCODE
+   * [Accessing EarthCODE](./Accessing%20EarthCODE.md) – Accessing EarthCODE and Platforms
    * [Troubleshooting and Support](./Troubleshooting%20and%20Support.md) – Help when you need it

 :::tip Idea, iterate over the platform logos here